chrisrossi/ampnerds-website/projects/se1/rossi/index.rst

 The next thing I did was add the sag resistor.
 A 200 ohm resistor for R3 made a pretty big difference in overall feel of the amp.
 While still capable of a decent amount of distortion, the distortion available sounded smoother to my ears, where it had sounded harsher before.
+I also added negative feedback and found that the Vibrochamp parts worked pretty well to my ears.
 I then tried the 125V primary on the power transformer, which knocked voltages down a little further.
 This didn't have near as dramatic an effect on the sound--I'm not sure I could really tell much difference at all, but it sounded pretty nice so I didn't change it back.
 Overall, voltage on the plate of the power tube went from about 350V or so to closer to 275V.
 To my ears, the lower voltage and increased sag make it work much better as an instrument amplifier.
 I didn't experiment with changing the voltages on the power tube and preamp tubes independently of each other, to see if the tone change I liked was coming more from the preamp or more from the power amp.
 I just got to a state where I liked what I heard and stopped messing with it.

 Tone Control
 ~~~~~~~~~~~~